Associate Professor of Philosophy

 Albert and Vera List Academic Center

 Chiara Bottici is Associate Professor of Philosophy at the New School for Social Research.
 She obtained her PhD from the European University Institute (Florence, Italy) and taught at the University of Frankfurt before joining the New School for Social Research.
-She has written on myth, imagination, ancient and early modern philosophy, the Frankfurt School, psychoanalysis, contemporary social and political philosophy.
+She has written on myth, imagination, ancient and early modern philosophy, the Frankfurt School, psychoanalysis, feminism, contemporary social and political philosophy.

 PhD 2004, European University Institute